rndme/download/README.md

 Parameters
 ---------
-* **data** - The Blob, File, String, or dataURL containing the soon-to-ba File's contents.
+* **data** - The Blob, File, String, or dataURL containing the soon-to-be File's contents.
 * **strFileName** - The name of the file to be created.
 Note that older browsers (like FF3.5, Ch5) don't honor the file name you provide, instead they automatically name the downloaded file.
 * **strMimeType** - The MIME content-type of the file to download.
 While optional, it helps the browser present friendlier information about the download to the user, encouraging them to accept the download.